samuelemarro/scalable-benchmarking/guidance/answer_quality.md

 **Example**: "This question is ill-posed because the domain of variable $x$ is not specified, making the integral undefined.
 The question violates the completeness requirement (missing constraints).
 To make this answerable, specify whether $x \in \mathbb{R}$, $x \in \mathbb{R}^+$, or some other domain."

+### Minor vs. Substantive Issues

+Focus on mathematical correctness, not stylistic perfection.
+An answer with minor imperfections can still satisfy the requirements if the mathematics is sound.

+**Minor stylistic issues that do NOT invalidate an answer:**
+- Notational inconsistency (e.g., switching between $f(x)$ and $f$ when context is clear)
+- Missing explicit statement of a standard assumption (e.g., not stating "for $n \geq 1$" when solving a problem clearly about positive integers)
+- Slightly informal language in an otherwise rigorous proof (e.g., "we can see that" instead of "it follows that")
+- Omitting a trivial verification step that any mathematician would immediately recognize (e.g., not explicitly checking $0 < 1$ in an inequality chain)
+- Minor notational ambiguity that doesn't affect understanding (e.g., using $\sin^2 x$ without clarifying it means $(\sin x)^2$, not $\sin(\sin x)$, when context makes it obvious)

+**Substantive issues that DO invalidate an answer:**
+- Using a theorem without verifying its hypotheses are satisfied
+- Missing a case in a case analysis (e.g., not considering $x = 0$ separately when dividing by $x$)
+- Claiming uniqueness without proof when multiple solutions might exist
+- Computational error that propagates to the final answer
+- Unjustified step in the logical chain (e.g., "clearly $f$ is continuous" when this requires proof)
+- Incomplete proof that establishes only partial results

 ### Verification Guidance

 Your answer should be structured to facilitate verification: